 What is MiCA?

+European Union to vote on MiCA legislation next week.
 Since the irruption of crypto assets in the world of finance and the growing concern of the European Union authorities about an investment in digital currencies, the leading financial institutions worldwide have warned about the danger of these assets.
-However, they are taking a step forward with the publication of the first draft regulation ("MiCA," Markets in Crypto Assets) on what the European market for crypto assets should look like in the future.
+However, they are taking a step forward with the publication of the first draft regulation (“MiCA,” Markets in Crypto Assets) on what the European market for crypto assets should look like.

-The European parliamentarian in charge of crypto-asset markets (MiCA), Stefan Berger, confirmed that next March 14, the European Parliament will vote on the legislation for a regulated cryptocurrency market in European territory.
+The European parliamentarian in charge of crypto-asset markets (MiCA), Stefan Berger, confirmed that next March 14, the European Parliament would vote on the legislation for a regulated cryptocurrency market in European territory.

 This resolution caused havoc in the crypto community because it would appear to be a vehicle for a “de facto” ban on Bitcoin due to its alleged high energy consumption through Proof-of-Work (PoW).
 Lawmakers postponed the final resolution until they withdrew such aggressive language towards Satoshi Nakamoto’s cryptocurrency.
 According to Berger, this vote still has great relevance.